-- denotes an entry point in a routine - b denotes the first instruction in a data block - c denotes the first instruction in a code block (routine) - d denotes the first instruction in a data definition entry - q denotes the first instruction in a game status buffer entry - i denotes an ignored entry - r denotes the first instruction in a remote entry - s denotes the first instruction in a data block containing bytes that are all the same value (typically unused zeroes) - t denotes the first instruction in a data block that contains text - u denotes the first instruction in an unused code or data block - w denotes the first instruction in a data block that contains two-byte values (words) - a space begins a line that does not require any of the markers listed above
+- b denotes the first instruction in a data block - c denotes the first instruction in a code block (routine) - d denotes the first instruction in a data definition entry - g denotes the first instruction in a game status buffer entry - i denotes an ignored entry - r denotes the first instruction in a remote entry - s denotes the first instruction in a data block containing bytes that are all the same value (typically unused zeroes) - t denotes the first instruction in a data block that contains text - u denotes the first instruction in an unused code or data block - w denotes the first instruction in a data block that contains two-byte values (words) - a space begins a line that does not require any of the markers listed above

-The format of a non-comment line is:
+The format of a line containing an instruction is:

 '''

-C##### INSTRUCTION; comment
+C##### INSTRUCTION[ ; comment]

 '''

-- C is one of the characters listed above: bcdqirstuw - ##### is an address (e.g. 24576, or \$6000 if you prefer hexadecimal notation) - INSTRUCTION is an instruction (e.g. LD A, (HL)) - comment is a comment (which may be blank)
+- C is one of the characters listed above: bcdgirstuw - ##### is an address (e.g. 24576, or \$6000 if you prefer hexadecimal notation) - INSTRUCTION is an instruction (e.g. LD A, (HL)) - comment is a comment (which may be blank)